TheDarkMandalorian/Space-Scanner/README.md

 ### Running Outer Space

 For playing on official (default) server, all you have to do is to run ```outerspace.py``` script without any parameters (On *Windows*, it should be enough to execute the script from a file browser.)
-In case of running game from command line, all needed is
+In the case of running from command line, all needed is

 ```
 python2 ./outerspace.py